This is a contributed post.

 Private tutoring is one of the simplest businesses you can run from home with no money.
 You can even ask your students to travel to you, if you have a suitable space!
 Otherwise, check out public libraries, church halls or adult education centres as possible venues.

 You can even run everything online.
 How about teaching English to foreign students over Skype with a company like Education First?
+Yes, lots of companies will pay you to teach English online from home.
+All you need is an internet connection and a headset.

 Once you begin establishing a reputation and gaining some testimonials, you should find it easier to grow and develop your side business.